Inquisitive bisimulation: Bisimulation invariance

 We note that no non-trivial stratified model can be full.

 \bP Any world-pointed relational inquisitive model $\str{M},w$ is bisimilar to a stratified one.
 For even $\ell\neq 0$, any finite $\str{M},w$ is bisimilar to a finite model that is stratified to depth $\ell$ from $w$.
-Similarly for state-pointed relational inquisitive models $\str{M},s$.
+An analogous result holds for state-pointed relational inquisitive models $\str{M},s$.
 If $\str{M}$ is locally full, the ($\ell$-)stratified target model can be chosen to be locally full, too. \eP